 So what are the investors saying about India?
 Numerous brokerages (domestic and foreign) have organised investor meets outside India to gauge the mood of the foreign institutions on India.
 The good news is that there is a clear shift in perception as far as Indian assets are concerned, which means that Indian equities are set for another year of positive performance.
 Citi, which met 60 institutional investors in London recently, says that the initial reaction was skeptical, but seeing the government’s firm resolve to push through key measures like FDI in retail and other sectors, there’s a sense of “acceptance.”
 Rohini Malkani, India economist of Citi and author of a note on this subject, writes: “Investors admitted that ‘yes, one was caught flat-footed’ and now see (a) growth bottoming out and (b) aversion of a rating downgrade (for now) and early elections.”

+Though the sentiment has turned, and the government has somewhat regained its credibility, what will really turn this vicious cycle into a virtuous one is when corporate profitability starts showing improvement and the earnings upgrade start.
+While this may be a few quarters away, the worst is now seemingly over.
+For starters, the risk of tailwinds emanating from macro-economic concerns has abated.
+The worst is over both for economic growth as well as corporate earnings.
 There is another reason why foreign investors seem to be excited about India.
 The last one year has shown that corporate India’s earnings are resilient.
 Despite the regulatory turmoil, policy paralysis and high interest rates, India Inc’s earnings have not been very volatile.
 Morgan Stanley says, foreign investors want to put money in India because of earnings stability and India’s relative growth: They call it the TINA (there is no alternative) factor.
 The brokerage says: “It seems that relative stability in earnings outlook has been an important contributor to market performance.
 This marks such a contrast with 2011, when India was among the worst on relative earnings and price performance.